REST Methods

 Once the respond

-method wrapping the data, the HTTP request will receive back a response having always the structure:
+method wraps up the data, the HTTP request will receive back a response with the following structure:

 {